Barking Dogs Never Bite: Plot

-Ko Yun-ju, an unemployed academic, lives in a large apartment complex with his pregnant wife Eun-sil.
-He is struggling to become a university professor and grappling with his strained relationship with Eun-sil.
-Searching for the loudly barking dog of one of his neighbors, which is driving him crazy, he finds an unattended Shih Tzu.
+Ko Yun-ju, an unemployed academic, lives in an apartment complex with his pregnant wife Eun-sil.
+He is struggling to become a professor and grappling with his strained relationship with Eun-sil.
+Searching for the barking dog of one of his neighbors, which is driving him crazy, he finds an unattended Shih Tzu.
 He tries to drop the dog from the roof, but hesitates and is stopped when an old woman comes to dry radishes there.
-He takes the dog into the basement instead and, after being unable to hang it, locks it inside a cabinet.
+He takes the dog into the basement and, being unable to hang it, locks it inside a cabinet.

-Park Hyun-nam, the lazy bookkeeper and custodian of the apartment complex, longs to be famous like a bank teller she and her friend Yoon Jang-mi saw on TV who was rewarded for stopping a robbery.
+Park Hyun-nam, the lazy bookkeeper and custodian of the apartment complex, longs to be famous like a bank teller she and her friend Yoon Jang-mi saw on TV, who was rewarded for stopping a robbery.
 A little girl comes to Hyun-nam with flyers she wants to hang up in order to find her missing dog, the Shih Tzu.
 Yun-ju continues to hear barking, and sees the old woman from the roof with her Min Pin, the actual source of the noise.
 He reads on the flyer for the missing dog that it was unable to bark because of a throat operation.
-Realizing his mistake, he goes to the basement at night to free the dog from the cabinet, but hides when a janitor comes in.
-Yun-ju watches in horror as the janitor pulls out the dead Shih Tzu and prepares to eat it.
+Realizing his mistake, he goes to the basement at night to free the dog from the cabinet, but hides when a janitor arrives.
+Yun-ju watches in horror as the janitor pulls out the dead Shih Tzu and prepares to cook and eat it.

-The next day, Yun-ju sneaks up on the old woman and steals her dog.
+The next day, Yun-ju disguises himself and sneaks up on the old woman and steals her dog.
 Hyun-nam witnesses him throw the dog off the roof.
 Seeing an opportunity to achieve her dream of gaining fame, she chases Yun-ju, never seeing his face, but is knocked unconscious when she is hit by an opening door, and Yun-ju escapes.
-The old woman comes to Hyun-nam with lost dog flyers, and when Hyun-nam shows her the Min Pin's body, she faints from shock and is hospitalized.
-Hyun-nam gets the janitor to bury the Min Pin, but as soon as she leaves, he digs up the body and takes it to the basement to make a stew.
+The old woman comes to Hyun-nam with "lost dog" flyers, and when Hyun-nam shows her the Min Pin's body, she faints from shock and is hospitalized.
+Hyun-nam gets the janitor to bury the Min Pin, but he digs up the body and takes it to the basement to make a stew.
 When he goes to get some seasoning, a homeless man living in the basement comes out and tastes the janitor's food.
 The janitor comes back to discover his stew is gone.